Aleksandr Rozenberg: Biography

 Aleksandr Rozenberg was born on 18 October 1967 in Ladyzhyn, present day Ukraine, but he grew up in Grigoriopol.
 He is Jewish.
 He graduated from the Pridnestrovian Energy College in 1986 with a degree in electrical engineering and from the State Agrarian University of Moldova with a similar degree in 1994.
-He began his career working on a state farm in 1986, and then worked as the Minister of Justice.
+He began his career working on a state farm in 1986, and then worked as the Minister of Agriculture and Natural Resources.

 In March 2012, Rozenberg began to run a local bakery in the Transnistrian capital of Tiraspol.
-He later became the Transnistrian Minister of Agriculture and Natural Resources on 20 January 2022, and served until his appointment as Prime Minister of Transnistria on 27 May 2022 by President Vadim Krasnoselsky, following the resignation of Aleksandr Martynov.
+He later became the Transnistrian Minister of Agriculture and Natural Resources on 20 January 2022, and served until his appointment as Prime Minister of Transnistria on 27 May 2022 by president Vadim Krasnoselsky, following the resignation of Aleksandr Martynov.
 The appointment came into effect on 30 May.

 In March 2023, Romanian senator Claudiu Târziu wrote a letter to the Ukrainian president Volodymyr Zelenskyy, demanding the withdrawal of Ukrainian citizenship for several Transnistrian figures, including Rozenberg.